Observance of Christmas by country: Poland

 Carp provides a main component of the Christmas Eve meal across Poland: carp fillet, carp in aspic etc. Universal Polish Christmas foods are pierogi as well as some herring dishes, herring fillets, herring in aspic and for dessert, makowiec or noodles with poppy seeds.
 Often, there is a compote of dry fruits for a drink.
 Dishes beside fish are usually cabbage-, forest mushroom- (like Boletus) and poppy seed-based, with herring being very important.
 After supper the Star Man arrives attended by the Star Boys.
 They are dressed as Wise Men or animals or other figures.
 The Star Man examines the children in their catechism and rewards them with small presents if they do well, even if they need a bit of coaching.
 The Star Boys sing carols and are given a treat for their help.
 The feast begins with the appearance of the first star.
 The meal is followed by the exchange of gifts.

 The remainder of the evening is given to stories and songs around the Christmas tree.
 In some areas of the country, children are taught that the "Little Star" brings the gifts.
-As presents are unwrapped, carollers may walk from house to house receiving treats along the way.
+As presents are unwrapped, carolers may walk from house to house receiving treats along the way.

 Christmas Eve ends with Pasterka, the Midnight Mass at the local church.
 The tradition commemorates the arrival of the Three Wise Men to Bethlehem and their paying of respect and bearing witness to the newborn Messiah.
 The custom of Christmas night liturgy was introduced in the Christian churches after the second half of the 5th century.
 In Poland that custom arrived together with the coming of Christianity.
-The next day (December 25) begins with the early morning mass followed by daytime masses.
+The next day (25 December) begins with the early morning mass followed by daytime masses.
 According to scripture, the Christmas Day masses are interchangeable allowing for greater flexibility in choosing the religious services by individual parishioners.

 The following day is often spent visiting friends.
-The giftbearer varies.
-In some regions it is Święty Mikołaj (Saint Nicholas), in others Święty Mikołaj gives his gifts on December 6 and the giftbringer of the Christmas Eve is Gwiazdor ('star man'), Aniołek ('little angel') or Dzieciątko ('baby Jesus').
+The gift bearer varies.
+In some regions it is Święty Mikołaj (Saint Nicholas), in others Święty Mikołaj gives his gifts on 6 December and the gift bringer of the Christmas Eve is Gwiazdor ('star man'), Aniołek ('little angel') or Dzieciątko ('baby Jesus').